 As the Queen marks seventy years on the throne, this engaging work examines Canada’s constitutional monarchy.

-As Queen Elizabeth II marks her Platinum Jubilee in 2022, and following the controversial resignation of a governor general, much discussion and debate has taken place about the monarchy in Canada.
+As Queen Elizabeth II celebrates her Platinum Jubilee in 2022 and nears the conclusion of her reign, much discussion and debate has taken place about the monarchy in Canada.

-This engaging work examines a broad range of topics related to Canada’s constitutional monarchy, its present state, and future.
-Topics include Crown-Indigenous relations; the foundational place of the Crown in Canada’s system of government; the Crown and the media; the Crown and Francophone Canada; the viceregal offices and the role of the administrator; royal tours; Canadian Chapels Royal; the Crown in Canada’s geography — and Queen Elizabeth herself.
+A Resilient Crown examines a broad range of issues related to Canada’s constitutional monarchy, its present state, and its future.
+Topics include Crown-Indigenous relations; the foundational place of the Crown in Canada’s system of government; the viceregal offices and the role of the administrator; the Crown and francophone Canada; the prime ministers and the Queen; royal tours; and Queen Elizabeth herself.

-Drawing from academics, serving and retired public servants, and well-known commentators, this book brings together a rich collection of chapters that delve into the Crown in Canada today.
+Drawing from academics, serving and retired public servants, and well-known commentators, this book brings together a rich collection of essays that delve into the Crown in Canada today.